guettli/deadends-of-it/README.md

 I am 43 years old now.
 I have seen a lot of hypes coming and going.

-Here is a list of things I have seen going.
-Some former hypes, some things that never started.
+Here is a list of things which I would not use, if I could start from scratch.

-"All we are is dust in the wind" (Songwriter: Kerry Livgren)

 Most things I list below to get used daily by a lot of people and are mature solutions.
-But I won't go this way if I could start from scratch.

 ## Native GUI development

-GUI development: gtk and qt: http://sotagtrends.com/?tags=[gtk,qt]
+Today I would always start with a browser based interface.
+Native GUI development for desktops makes no sense any more.
+You see the trend on the famous Question+Answer Site: [gtk and qt trend at Stackoverflow]( http://sotagtrends.com/?tags=[gtk,qt])

 ## Network File Systems